qjb12/basic_inter/README.md

 Basic program that takes a JSON with basic keys and language variations then allows for information to be printed in user selected language.
+Stores logs into text files and manages them (compresses after certain byte size, then deletes compressed ZIPs after certain file limit reached).
 (Run build from {src_dir}/build because it requires sudo password)